nsisodiya/chain-promise/README.md

 ```
 You can see, we are passing data from each async process to another by one by one.

-This work, and we can code like this, But there are two problems
+This works, But there are two problems

-* This kind of chain and passing data from one another can be automated
+* This kind of chain and passing data from one another can be automated !
-* If there are dynamic list of asyncProcessors then this solution do not work well.
+* If there are dynamic list of asyncProcessors then above solution will not work.

 For this reason, I have created this tiny library.

-Same functionality can be written as
+Above functionality can be re-written as

 ```js
 var chainPromise = require("chain-promise");
 chainPromise([asyncProcess1, asyncProcess2, asyncProcess3], D1).then(function (D4) {
   console.log("Final data is, ", D4);
 });
 ```